-One study found that for women, in particular, spending time with friends and children helps release oxytocin, a natural stress reliever.
+One study found that for women in particular, spending time with friends and children helps release oxytocin, a natural stress reliever.
 This effect is called "tend and befriend," and is the opposite of the fight-or-flight response (13).

-Furthermore, both men and women benefit from friendship.
+Keep in mind that both men and women benefit from friendship.

 Another study found that men and women with the fewest social connections were more likely to suffer from depression and anxiety (14).

-Bottom Line: Having strong social ties may help you get through stressful times and lower your risk of anxiety.
+Summary Having strong social ties may help you get through stressful times and lower your risk of anxiety.

 It's hard to feel anxious when you're laughing.
 It's good for your health, and there are a few ways it may help relieve stress:

-- Stimulates and relieves your stress response.
+- Relieving your stress response.

-- Relieves tension by relaxing your muscles.
+- Relieving tension by relaxing your muscles.